bmxdemo/bmxproject/logbook/postings/20180601_ADC_Synchronization_Part_2/index.md

 ![Image]
 (../delays_hist_cropped.png)

-Conclusion: It seems that the two cards are synchronized within .1 ms of each other.
+## Conclusion:
-                                                                                            1,1           Top
+It seems that the two cards are synchronized within .1 ms of each other.